 "It could be very simple, or it could get complex, depending on the type of business the owner is running and whether they have to charge and collect in one county or multiple counties," Poulos said.
 "It becomes more complex [when a company does business in multiple counties], because they have to track each sale in each county, and it becomes burdensome to report it all each month."

 One big boost to small business is Georgia's local and regional support for entrepreneurial endeavors.
 Many small business owners cited the loyalty of their clientele as a big reason why they love doing business in the Peach State.

-There are also strong networking organizations available, which help connect entrepreneurs to mentors, accelerators and incubators, and potential sources of funding.
-Tonya Lanthier, founder of the dental jobs board DentalPost, said Entrepreneurs' Organization (EO) has been a crucial pillar of support for her as her company grows.
+Georgia also has strong networking organizations, which help connect entrepreneurs to mentors, accelerators and incubators, and potential sources of funding.
+Tonya Lanthier, founder of dental jobs board DentalPost, said the Entrepreneurs' Organization has been a crucial pillar of support for her as her company grows.

 "EO is a global network, and we have a chapter here in Atlanta," Lanthier said.
 "It's almost like your own board for your company.
 They also have an incubator and accelerator, where if you're around $200,000 or $250,000 [in revenue], they will help connect you with mentors to help you get to $1 million.
 I'm very grateful for the support network."

-Lanthier added that StartupChicks, an incubator designed to support women entrepreneurs who are starting out, was also key in giving her a leg up when she first launched.
+Lanthier added that StartupChicks, an incubator designed to support women entrepreneurs starting out, was also key in giving her a leg up when she first launched.